linukc/bbq/README.md

 # Beyond *Bare* Queries: Open-Vocabulary Object Retrieval with 3D Scene Graph

 Stay tuned!
-The code will be released sometime between June and July 2024.
+The code will be released in early August 2024.

 ## Citations
 ```bibtex